nimbleind/vimtricks/README.md

 [VimTricks.com](https://vimtricks.com) hosts a running lists of tricks, tips, plugins, and more for the Vim editor.

-This reposity originally contained the source for VimTricks.com but we have sinced moved it to Wordpress and this repo is now archived.
+This repository originally contained the source for VimTricks.com but we have sinced moved it to Wordpress and this repo is now archived.